ghiottolino/android-quiz-template/README.md

 An android library project to use for different types of multiple-answer quiz applications.
 In particular the templates offers 2 kind of quizes, or game modes:
-* Educational Game: In an educational game the user really has to focus and try to memorize the correct answers.
-A simple but clever algorithm will make the user learn from her mistakes: if a wrong answer is selected, the wrongly answered question will be asked again soon, so the user have the possibility to answer correctly the next time (and learn!).
-* Trivia Game: This is a more classic and fast kind of game: the user get a question and a bunch of answers, and try to guess the correct one.
-Both if the answer is correct or not the next question will be shown and the answered question will not be asked again in the game session.
+* Educational Game: for learning while playing through a clever repetition system of questions which has been answered wrongly.
+* Trivia Game: for a more classic and fast hit or miss kind of game.

-Moreover the library provides a quiz domain model and a lot of extensible UI elements.
+Moreover the library provides a quiz domain model and logic and a lot of extensible UI elements.
-See the featues:

 ##Features
 * Educational Game Template
 * Trivia Game Template
 * Multiple correct answer mode
 * Pretty and Extensible UI
-* Answers always shown in a random position
+* Random order answers (the answers are always shown in a random position)
-* Pretty Feedback and record managent
+* Pretty user feedback and record managent
 * Question categorization
-* Settings Activity where to select which categories should be active at the moment
+* Settings Activity for selecting which categories should be active for the current quiz
 * Compatibility with AndroidAnnotations (http://androidannotations.org/)
-* DefaultUncaughtExceptionHandler
+* DefaultUncaughtExceptionHandler with bug report functionality

 ##Educational Game